Aiman730/MindEase-FYP/README.md

 👉 Overview

-MindEase is a smart wearable device and mobile application built to monitor and manage stress in children with Autism Spectrum Disorder (ASD).
-The device includes a sensor that detects signs of stress in real time and immediately sends signals to the mobile app.
-Soothing interventions like soft music or Surah recitations are triggered through Wi-Fi connectivity to help calm the child.
-Caregivers receive instant alerts, allowing them to respond quickly during high-stress situations.
-This is the first affordable solution of its kind developed in Pakistan designed to address the lack of accessible care tools for autistic children.
+MindEase is an innovative wearable device and mobile application designed to monitor and manage stress in children with Autism Spectrum Disorder (ASD).
+The device includes a real-time stress-detection sensor that sends immediate alerts to the mobile app via Wi-Fi.
+When stress is detected, caregivers receive instant notifications and can play soothing interventions such as soft music or Surah recitations to help calm the child.
+This solution empowers caregivers to respond quickly during high-stress moments.
+Developed as the first affordable system of its kind in Pakistan, MindEase fills a critical gap in accessible care tools for autistic children.

 👉 Features